|

 - Install a CLI tool or plugin (e.g.,

-pip install shell-gpt). - Connect to an AI model (local or cloud).
+npm install -g @anthropic-ai/claude-codeorpip install shell-gpt). - Connect to an AI model (local or cloud — e.g., Anthropic Claude, OpenAI, Ollama).

 - Type a natural-language request.